BluestoneInstitute/training_R_programming/README.md

 ##### Notes:  Wickham, Hadley, and Garrett Grolemund.
 R for data science: import, tidy, transform, visualize, and model data. " O'Reilly Media, Inc.", 2016. (available at https://r4ds.had.co.nz/). #####

-Programming often follow the Pareto Principle:  80% of the work can be done by 20% (or less) of the available features.
+Programming often follows the Pareto Principle:  80% of the work can be done by 20% (or less) of the available features.
 This module is designed to introduce the fewest number of concepts necessary to be proficient on the vast majority of tasks.

 ## Import Data
 There are lots of ways to import data into R.  For example, the base version of R has several data import functions like **read.table**, **read.csv**, and **read.delim** (note the "." after "read").
 However, other packages provide slightly better functionality and speed than what is available in base R.